ElwinBran/Mega-Man-Xtreme-2-Shared-Health-Upgrades/README.md

 After this roadblock it was decided to take a break from the project and approach it later with a fresh perspective .

 [Patch making utility was created](https://github.com/ElwinBran/LSTPatchMaker), which made the editing process easier and enabled it to think of the code first instead of edits.
 A value in memory was found that represents the gamemode and both patches were going to be rewritten with a check to this value built in.
 Once the patches were completed testing was required.
+Again, shallow tests were performed ensuring the game at least ran at the changed functionalities.

+### 1.0.4
+(Still in progress)
+During the making of the previous version another problem popped up.
+The patch didnt take situations into account where the player would go long without saving while still picking up health upgrades.
+This would only be an issue for the vanilla save compatible patch, and would have to be addressed in the ROM bank D code.

 ## References
 The same references as the other Xtreme projects: